Custom kitchen design in a Palo Alto home

 Professorville Craftsman

-Early-1900s homes near the Stanford edge where period-correct proportions and built-ins matter as much as modern function.
+Early-1900s homes near the Stanford edge where period-correct proportions and built-ins matter as much as recovering storage a 1912 kitchen never had.

 Eichler Neighborhoods